matloff/fasteR/README.md

 6 57.70413   11 100   1       0       0
 ```

+We used **read.table** here because the file is not of the CSV type.
+It
+uses blank spaces rather than commas as its delineator between fields.

 Here **educ** and **occ** are codes, for levels of education and
 different occupations.
 For now, let's not worry about the specific
 codes.